coolov/svgum/README.md

 # svgum

-Tool for fetching and inlining webfonts into SVG documents
+A tool for gluing webfonts into SVG documents

 ## Install